built1n/blog/posts/adieu-quake.md

 ## Adieu

+In the end I ended up packaging this port up as a [patch](http://gerrit.rockbox.org/r/#/c/1832/) and merging it into the Rockbox mainline, where it resides today.
+It ships with builds for most of the ARM targets with color displays in Rockbox 3.15 and later.[^3]

 I've omitted a couple interesting things here for the sake of space.
 There is, for example, the race condition that occured only when gibbing a zombie but only when the audio sample rate was 44.1